-- Turn the adjusting screw by hand counterclockwise until the adjusting pin just touches the stop.
+- Turn the adjusting screw counterclockwise to move the adjusting pin almost as far as it will go to the rear.
 This should allow the pin to be near the correct position.
-Further adjustment may be necessary as you mount the bar. - Slide guide bar behind clutch drum until guide bar stops against clutch drum sprocket.
+Further adjustment may be necessary as you mount the bar. - Slide guide bar behind clutch drum until guide bar stops agaist clutch drum sprocket.